Warriors (cricket team): Return to Provincial Cricket

 In 2020, domestic cricket in South Africa was restructured once more and the six former franchise teams were dropped.
 In its place was a return to the more traditional two-division league format, with a total of fifteen professional teams competing.
 The previously semi-professional provincial cricket league has been absorbed, effectively forming the leagues second division.
-Promotion and relegation between the two divisions, not seen since the start of the franchise era in 2004, will return after 2023-24.
+Promotion and relegation between the two divisions, not seen since the start of the franchise era in 2004, will return after 2023–24.

 The former name of Eastern Province or even Eastern Cape could have returned during this time, however Eastern Province Cricket decided to maintain the brand recognition from the franchise era, with the new team continuing to be called the Warriors.

 During the month of October each year, the side eschews their traditional black and electric green colours in favour of a bold pink playing kit to show their support of Breast Cancer Awareness as well as their fundraising efforts for Reach for Recovery.

-Players

-Current squad

-Players with international caps are listed in bold.

-The above list represents the Warriors squad for the 2019/20 season.